deathly809/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/AzureRM.ServiceFabric.md

 ## AzureRM.ServiceFabric Cmdlets
 ### [Add-AzureRmServiceFabricApplicationCertificate](Add-AzureRmServiceFabricApplicationCertificate.md)
-Add a new certificate to the Virtual Machine Scale Set(s) that make up the cluster.
-The certificate is intended to be used as an application certificate.
+Add a certificate that will be used as application certificate

 ### [Add-AzureRmServiceFabricClientCertificate](Add-AzureRmServiceFabricClientCertificate.md)
-Add common name or thumbprint to the cluster for client authentication purposes.
+Add common name or thumbprint to the cluster settings for client authentication

 ### [Add-AzureRmServiceFabricClusterCertificate](Add-AzureRmServiceFabricClusterCertificate.md)
-Add a secondary cluster certificate to the cluster.
+Add a secondary cluster certificate to the cluster for rolling over the existing certificate

 ### [Add-AzureRmServiceFabricNode](Add-AzureRmServiceFabricNode.md)
-Add nodes to the specific node type in the cluster.
+Add nodes/VMs to a specific node type to a cluster

 ### [Add-AzureRmServiceFabricNodeType](Add-AzureRmServiceFabricNodeType.md)
-Add a new node type to the existing cluster.
+Add a node type/VMs to an existing cluster

 ### [Get-AzureRmServiceFabricCluster](Get-AzureRmServiceFabricCluster.md)
-Get the cluster resource details.
+Get the details of the cluster resource

 ### [New-AzureRmServiceFabricCluster](New-AzureRmServiceFabricCluster.md)
-This command uses certificates that you provide or system generated self-signed certificates to set up a new service fabric cluster.
-It can use a default template or a custom template that you provide.
-You have the option of specifying a folder to export the self-signed certificates to or fetching them later from the key vault.
+Create an new ServiceFabric cluster.
+This command has many overloads to cover various scenarios

 ### [Remove-AzureRmServiceFabricClientCertificate](Remove-AzureRmServiceFabricClientCertificate.md)
-Remove a client certificate(s) or certificate subject(s) name(s) from being used for client authentication to the cluster.
+Remove client certificate from being used to access the cluster

 ### [Remove-AzureRmServiceFabricClusterCertificate](Remove-AzureRmServiceFabricClusterCertificate.md)
-Remove a cluster certificate from being used for cluster security.
+Remove cluster certificate from being used for cluster security

 ### [Remove-AzureRmServiceFabricNode](Remove-AzureRmServiceFabricNode.md)
-Remove nodes from the specific node type from a cluster.
+Remove nodes from the specific node type from a cluster

 ### [Remove-AzureRmServiceFabricNodeType](Remove-AzureRmServiceFabricNodeType.md)
-Remove a complete node type from a cluster.
+Remove a node type from a cluster

 ### [Remove-AzureRmServiceFabricSetting](Remove-AzureRmServiceFabricSetting.md)
-Remove one or multiple Service Fabric setting from the cluster.
+Remove one or more ServiceFabric settings from the cluster

 ### [Set-AzureRmServiceFabricSetting](Set-AzureRmServiceFabricSetting.md)
-Add or update one or multiple Service Fabric settings to the cluster.
+Add or update one or more ServiceFabric settings to the cluster

 ### [Set-AzureRmServiceFabricUpgradeType](Set-AzureRmServiceFabricUpgradeType.md)
-Change the Service Fabric upgrade type of the cluster.
+Change the ServiceFabric upgrade type of a cluster

 ### [Update-AzureRmServiceFabricDurability](Update-AzureRmServiceFabricDurability.md)
-Update the durability tier or VmSku of a node type in the cluster.
+Change the durability tier of a cluster

 ### [Update-AzureRmServiceFabricReliability](Update-AzureRmServiceFabricReliability.md)
-Update the reliability tier of the primary node type in a cluster.
+Change the reliability tier of a cluster